 The great ‘control’ solution I wanted was apparently not a technical, but a human, get to know you better, let’s be transparent solution.
 A technical solution was necessary but far from complete.

 I started by putting basic, intuitive rules and watched them develop as we went along.
 Rules were interactive, meaning that I too, had guidelines and targets..
-See this:
+Below are a few tips to ensure internet safety for children:

 Bedrooms are for sleeping, maybe reading a book [the old fashion one made of paper].
 Moreover, you don’t want cellular devices to be so close to you all night, they emit low dose radiation and we’re not sure how safe or unsafe they are.
 (Send me any questions on this topic).